Local History Links:

 The Ivoryton Library and the naming of Ivoryton

-Ivoryton Library, built in l889, is one of the few libraries in the state
+Ivoryton Library, organized in 1871, is one of the few libraries in the state

 that has continued to function as a library for over